CitrineInformatics/gemd-docs/docs/high-level-overview.md

 `description` | Optional | one
 `bounds` | Required | one

-*Table3*: Shows the fields available for Attributes in the Template state
+*Table3*: Shows the fields available for Attributes in the Template state.

 The `scope` defines to which category of Attribute (Property, Parameter, or Condition) the Attribute Template applies.

 ### Object Templates
-Object Templates are collections of Attribute Templates that together constrain the values of an Data Object's associated Attributes to valid ranges, and provide a common structure for describing similar Data Objects.
+Object Templates are collections of Attribute Templates that together constrain the values of a Data Object's associated Attributes to valid ranges, and provide a common structure for describing similar Data Objects.

 Object Templates are useful for validating that all Data Objects being written or generated by a script are consistent and valid.
 In the future, Object Templates could be used to generate data input forms or similar interfaces.